 Joshua Tree National Park California, USA Travel Guide

-A Desert national park's most famous spots define the park experience, drawing guests together with their one-of-a-kind beauty and accessibility.
+A Dry land national park's most famous spots define the park experience, drawing guests with their unique beauty plus availability.
 From massive rock piles to iconic trees, each has a distinct facet of the desert's character.

-These places are popular for photos, brief strolls, and full engagement with the park's geological wonders.
+These sites are popular for photos, brief strolls, and immersion in the park's spectacular geological sites.

-The park's namesake, these unique tree-like yuccas fill the Mojave Desert section, making an otherworldly landscape.
+The park's namesake, these unique tree-like yuccas fill the Mojave Desert section, forming an otherworldly landscape.

 Granite monzogranite boulders and unique erosional features define the park, drawing climbers and photographers.